mkleesiek/CarND-P08-PID-Control/README.md

 Turning towards throttle control, I proceeded in a similar way: I replaced the hard-coded control value by a response function, which is linear to a PID controller error.
 I adjusted **Kp** and **Kd** manually, so that the car would travel at higher speeds (between 30 and 45 mph) but still remain within its lane without too much oscillating.
 In addition, I added some hard-coded rules to react to extreme steering angles and speeds, see [`Driver::GetThrottleValue`](src/driver.cpp).

-I then left the fine-tuning to [function minimizer](src/optimizer.h).
+I then left the fine-tuning to the [function minimizer](src/optimizer.h).
 Following the lecture's 'Twiddle' algorithm, the coefficients are adjusted one at a time.
-For each new configuration, the simulator is reset and the accumulated cross track error after about 900 iterations (roughly corresponding to one complete lap) is evaluated.
+For each new configuration, the simulator is reset and the accumulated cross track error after about 1000 iterations (roughly corresponding to one complete lap) is evaluated.

-The optimized set of coefficients is:
+The optimized coefficient values for my implementation, as demonstrated in [this video](readme/recording.mkv), are:
 <table>
     <thead>
         <tr>